» About the

 Students intern in a government agency, nonprofit organization,

 of 100 contact hours with the organization (for 3 hours of credit).
 LSS

-471 can be taken alternatively for a full-time internship
+471 can be taken alternatively for a full-time internship approved by

-not covered by normal course offerings.
+by normal course offerings.
 Students engage in discussions, readings,

 research, practical exercises, and writing, as required.
 Topics vary and